bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 As always, potential participants in any crowdsale are encouraged to perform their due diligence on the business proposition before funding the crowdsale.

 Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, as scammers have been publishing phishing address in the Slacks, Subreddits, Twitter and other communication channels.
-Potential participants should also confirm that the verified source code on EtherScan.io for the published crowdsale address matches the audited source code audited, and that the deployment parameters are correctly set.
+Potential participants should also confirm that the verified source code on EtherScan.io for the published crowdsale address matches the audited source code audited, and that the deployment parameters are correctly set, including the constant parameters.

 Potential participants should note that there is no minimum funding goal in this crowdsale.
-The `Crowdfunding.refund()` function that **DaoCasinoICO** inherits will be ineffective in this crowdsale due to the lack of a minimum funding goal.
-The owner of the contracts also has the ability to withdraw any funds using the `DaoCasinoICO.withdrawEth()` function at any time during the crowdsale, rendering the refund functionality ineffective IF a minimum funding goal was set.

 <br />